By Jeff Wright — Vice President of Technical Services

-My wife’s 2000 Audi TT has a very sleek shape, and these smooth lines are carried under the hood with molded plastic engine covers that provide a very clean looking engine.
-Unfortunately when I was servicing a burned out bulb, I attempted to remove the covers in the wrong sequence which caused a tab to snap off.
+My wife’s 2000 Audi TT has a very sleek shape, and these smooth lines are carried under the hood with molded plastic engine covers that provide a very clean-looking engine.
+Unfortunately, when I was servicing a burned-out bulb, I attempted to remove the engine covers in the wrong sequence which caused a tab to snap off.

 I was fortunate in that I could perform a test on the backside since that area isn’t visible when it’s assembled on the engine.
 I decided to test six combinations of adhesive and surface preparation.

 I first prepared all six areas and then glued simple ¾” × ¾” blocks of ¾” plywood to the surface with the plywood veneers parallel to the surface (image 1, top).

 After a 24-hour cure, I used a set of large pliers to twist the blocks off (image 2, below).

 If the adhesion is good it would shear the plywood, but if the adhesion is poor the block will just snap off.
 This simple test provided very useful data as shown in the following table.

 This method of testing doesn’t show which surface preparation or adhesive provides the strongest bond.
 It shows only whether the bond is strong enough that the plywood fails first.
 Using our Pneumatic Adhesive Tensile Test Instrument (PATTI) is one way we can measure the exact strength of the bond.
 For many applications, including my engine cover, exceeding the strength of the plywood is acceptable adhesion.